The best Black Friday deals 2019

 Apple AirPods (2019) with wireless charging case:

 These are the newest non-Pro AirPods, the updated version with a wirelessly charging case, and today's Black Friday discount offers a savings of $35.
-That's a very rare Apple deal - although we will likely see them cheaper in the coming days.View Deal
+That's a rare Apple deal - and we don't see it getting cheaper.View Deal

 JLab Audio - JBuds: